bge-barcoding/StayingMapped/README.md

 This repository contains scripts and files to facilitate the process of mapping data between different standards relevant BGE.

+**NOTE:** The mapping files are a work in progress.
+The values and structure reflect initial ideas that emerged during the April 2024 hackathon.
+Further discussion will take place on this matter.
+We are also exploring use cases and understanding where in the data flow these mapping files will be useful.

+Currently, we have based our work on creating a common 'Excel'-like structure comprised of a delimited text-based format.
+From this base file, which can be a format common to all mappings in BGE, we can utilise the Java tool (https://github.com/bge-bioscan/StayingMapped/tree/main/bge-sssom-mapper) to generate the desired output, in this instance, JSON format.

 **Motivation for SSSOM-Based Mapping:**